 Social Kitchen + Bar

 Located inside the Sage Hotel in the heart of Santa Fe, across from the Railyard District, Social Kitchen + Bar dishes up south by southwest comfort cuisine, alongside music by regional favorites.
 Boards, bowls, baskets and blue plates share the menu with oversized cocktails, local tap beers and unique wines, all reasonably priced.
-With such weekly themed nights as Crash Karaoke (Sundays), 90s Night (Mondays), Nacho Party (Wednesdays), and LGBT “Plus Plus” Night (Thursdays), the fun is continuous.
-Currently local alt country band Second Chances have a regular spot on Friday nights, while DJ D-Monic spins your favorite tunes on Saturday nights, but you can catch other local acts from time to time, by keeping an eye on their calendar.
+With such weekly themed nights as Crash Karaoke (Sundays), 80s Night (Mondays), LGBT “Plus Plus” Night (Tuesdays), Geeks Who Drink (Thursdays), the fun is continuous.
+Currently local act The Widow Oxley takes the stage on Wednesday nights, while local alt country band Second Chances have a regular spot on Friday nights, but you can catch other local acts from time to time, by keeping an eye on their calendar.

 Northern New Mexico’s newest casino, Tesuque Casino offers live music every night of the week.
 Local musicians take the stage in the lounge area as well as in the 4,0000 square-foot performance space with state-of-the-art technology.
 The schedule includes longtime popular bands and musicians playing everything from Country to Rock.
 When hunger strikes, you can savor burgers, sandwiches, salads and more from the Cottonwood Kitchen.
-Specialties include Drunken Pork Chop, bourbon brined and grilled, spinach, cheese or chicken enchiladas and herb-encrusted, slow-roasted prime rib.
+Specialties include Cottonwood Kitchen Chicken Wings, Diablo Shrimp and Chips, Barbecue Pulled Pork Sliders and a Caesar Salad with chicken or shrimp.

 Tiny’s Restaurant & Lounge